 Seeing as availability statistics are kept on a per-frame, per-day basis, a request to book a 1 minute campaign to this frame from 3 PM to 5 PM would be denied.
 If you wish to sell your ad space with such hourly granularity throughout the day and still use overbooking protection, you should use several Day Parts to segment the various parts of the day you wish to sell.

-When overbooking prevention is enabled, the campaign targeting engine will attempt to fill in as many of the scheduling holes as possible.
+When overbooking prevention is enabled, the campaign targeting engine will try to fill in as many of the scheduling holes as possible.
 Partial booking is used when a particular frame can accommodate a campaign on some but not all days of a campaign’s range.
 In this case, the available days are automatically filled and the blocked days suppressed.
 The frame is targeted by the campaign but the estimated repetitions it will generate are adjusted to reflect that it will only play on a subset of the campaign’s range.

 The Schedules tab in the campaign properties dialog shows the schedules created for a campaign.
 It is also where new schedules can be added or removed.
 Ad copies can be added directly to a schedule within the ad copy Selection page of the Add Schedule Wizard.
 It should be noted that ad copies can be selected from any customer within your domain, removing the need to upload ad copies more that once when they are used multiple times.

 While the players do not display content until the campaign is booked, the actual scheduling information can be entered in the campaign ahead of time.
 Until the campaign is promoted, any scheduling information entered does not go into effect on the players.

 The Repetitions tab of the Reservation and Campaign properties dialog shows an estimate of the total amount of times it will display an ad on any of its booked Frames.
 The estimate provided is calculated using the Loop Duration given in the Loop Policy.